onox/orka/docs/numerics/tensors.md

 Expression_Sum : constant CPU_Expression := X + Y;
 ```

-Note that `X` and `Y` are not parameters, but functions each returning
+Note that `X` and `Y` are not parameters but functions, each returning
 an `Expression`.
 The expression in `Expression_Sum` can then be used in
 a reduction: